DevChance/cse15l-lab-reports/LabReport3.md

 * What exactly does "grep -r -c "Coconut"" do?
 * As we mentioned earlier, "grep" is a command used to search through files containing text for a specific "pattern", in this instance the pattern was "Coconut".
 * We are also utilizing the "-r" option which allows grep to search recursively through the directories and subdirectories of the current directory.
-* Finally, we use the "-c" command option that counts the number times the specified pattern is found in the files contained in the directories.
+* Finally, we use the "-c" command option that counts the number times the specified pattern is found in the files contained in the directories and displays the number of occurences.

 # Here is another example using "grep -c"